5r4z4/Offline-XOR-Encoder-Decoder-Tool/README.md

 - 💡 Great for CTF token decoding (like: `e3o=` → `10`)

 ---
-##🖥️ Usage
+## 🖥️ Usage
-Open locally
+-  Open locally
-Clone this repo
+-  Clone this repo or Download the html file in your machine

-Open index.html in your browser
+-  Open index.html in your browser

 Or host it via GitHub Pages, Netlify, or your own server.
 <br><img src="image.png" alt="xor-encode-decode-tools-interface" width="600" height="600">